-We start our Everest high passes trek journey from Lukla after 35-minute mountain flight.
+We start our Everest high passes trek journey from Lukla after a 35-minute mountain flight.
 The trekking follows the route via high passes and then to the Khumbu Himalayas.
 A steep climb up to the beautiful village of Namche Bazaar is full of striking views of Ama Dablam and the Lhotse-Nuptse face.
-The trek takes us through the lush vegetation of Sagarmatha National Park, with pine forests, rhododendron flowers and an abundance of wildlife which makes our journey remarkable.
+The trek takes us through the lush vegetation of Sagarmatha National Park.
+With pine forests, rhododendron flowers, and an abundance of wildlife. which makes our journey remarkable.

-Everest High passes trek is a strenuous trek leading to Gokyo Lake and over the Cho La making a circuit of Tawache and Cholatse.
+Everest High pass trek is a strenuous trek leading to Gokyo Lake.
+Over the Cho La making a circuit of Tawache and Cholatse.
 The ultimate challenge is the hike across Cho La Pass, which covers both the Gokyo Lake and the Everest Base Camp area (EBC).
-The Ngozumpa Glacier is the largest in the Nepal Himalayas which can be viewed along our trail.
-During Cho La Pass trek there is some short and exciting ascent of Gokyo RI, Chukkung RI, Thangnak, and Dzongkha.
+The Ngozumpa Glacier is the largest in the Nepal Himalaya and We can visit it along the way.
+During Cho La Pass trek, there is some short and exciting ascent of Gokyo RI, Chukkung RI, Thangnak, and Dzongkha.

-Khongma La is beautiful pass from where we can enjoy a view of spectacular Mt.Thamserku, Mt Amadablam, Mt.
-Kongtega and other numerous mountains and glacial Lakes in front of your eye.
+Kongma La is beautiful to pass from where we can enjoy a view of spectacular Mt.Thamserku.
+Mt Amadablam, Mt.
+Kongtega, and other numerous mountains and glacial Lakes in front of your eye.
 After reaching the summit of Kongma La, as we compose our way towards the Everest Base Camp through Khumbu glacier, we wonder at the sight of Khumbu icefall tumbling from the Western side.
-As this trek is for an extended period, it is favorable for that trekker who has enough holidays and would like to view the world’s highest peaks from comfortable elevation and enjoy the medley adventure.
+As Everest high pass trek is for an extended period, it is favorable for that trekker who has enough holidays and would like to view the world’s highest peaks from comfortable elevation and enjoy the medley adventure.

 Duration: 21 Days

 Max.
-Altitude: Kala Patthar (5545m)
+Altitude: Kala Patthar (5545 m/18,192 ft)

 Trek Grade: Difficult

 Best Travel Time: February – June, September – November are the best seasons.
-However, July & August are okay and trekking can be done but not so clear visibility due to rain.
+However, July & August are okay, and trekking can be done but not so clear visibility due to rain.